tracyone/vinux/readme.md

 **Uninstall**

-All the stuff included config files, plugins, caches and  backup files is in `~/.vim`.
+All the stuff included config files, plugins, caches and  backup files are all in `~/.vim`.

 To uninstall t-vim, just delete `~/.vim`